Meriones (mythology): Books XVII and XXIII

 After the death of Patroclus, Menelaus called on Meriones and the two Ajaxes to defend the body while he sought Antilochus to act as a messenger of the news to Achilles.
 Upon returning, Menelaus and Meriones carried Patroclus's body off the battlefield while the Ajaxes guarded them against further attack.

 When the funeral pyre for Patroclus was built, Meriones was given charge over the men sent by Agamemnon to all parts of the camp to get wood.
 They felled timber and brought it to the place where Achilles would later build the structure.

 Meriones competed in chariot racing at the funeral games.
 At the start he was fourth in line behind Antilochus, Eumelus, and Menelaus.
 Diomedes was fifth in line.
 Meriones placed fourth behind Diomedes, Antilochus, and Menelaus.
 He is described as having the slowest horses and being the worst driver of the lot.
 His prize was two talents of gold.

 Meriones fared considerably better in the archery contest:

 Agamemnon and Meriones both stood for the javelin throw competition, but Achilles declared Agamemnon to be the greatest among javelin throwers.
 He proposed that Agamemnon take the cauldron prize and give Meriones the bronze spear.
 Agamemnon agreed.

 Posthomerica

-Meriones is also a prominent character in Quintus Smyrnaeus' Posthomerica, his epic poem, telling the story of the Trojan War, from the death of Hector to the fall of Troy.
+Meriones is also a prominent character in Quintus Smyrnaeus's Posthomerica, his epic poem, telling the story of the Trojan War, from the death of Hector to the fall of Troy.
 In Book 1, Meriones kills the Amazons, Evandre and Thermodosa.
 In Book 6, with Teucer, Idomeneus, Thoas and Thrasymedes, he comes to the rescue of Agamemnon and Menelaus and kills the Paeonian warrior, Laophoon. in Book 8, Meriones kills Chlemus, the son of Peisenor, and kills Phylodamas with an arrow, and in Book 11 he kills Lycon.
 In Book 12, Meriones is one of the Greeks to enter Troy inside the Trojan Horse.

 In Gluck's opera

-Christoph Willibald Gluck gave Meriones a role in his 1765 opera Telemaco, making this character involved in Odysseus' wanderings after the Trojan War (which is not attested in Homer's original Odyssey on which the opera was based).
+Christoph Willibald Gluck gave Meriones a role in his 1765 opera Telemaco, making this character involved in Odysseus's wanderings after the Trojan War (which is not attested in Homer's original Odyssey on which the opera was based).